 Schizophrenia is a term that describes a major psychiatric disorder that alters an individual's perception, thought, affect and behaviour.
-Globally, It was ranked as the 11th leading cause of disability in 2013.
-GBDS, 2013 In the Second Report of the National Mental Health Registry on Schizophrenia in 2003 to 2005, the incidence rate of schizophrenia in Malaysia was stated as 5 cases/100,000 population/year.
+Globally, it was ranked as the 11th leading cause of disability in 2013.
+In the Second Report of the National Mental Health Registry on Schizophrenia in 2003 to 2005, the incidence rate of schizophrenia in Malaysia was stated as 5 cases/100,000 population/year.
 However, the expected rate was 100 cases/100,000 population/year and possible reasons for low reported incidence were delayed or under reporting and administrative reasons.
 The duration of untreated psychosis (DUP) was long with a mean of 28.7 months and longer among females.
 The clinical importance of DUP was that it was one of the few prognostic factors which can be altered through changes in health service delivery.
-MHR, 2008 This emphasises the value of early recognition and the necessity for prompt delivery of early referral and intervention including during prodromal period.
+This emphasises the value of early recognition and the necessity for early referral and intervention including during prodromal period.

-Although the prevalence of schizophrenia worldwide was low, Saha S et al., 2005 its impacts on health, social and economy are tremendous for patients, families/caregivers and society.
-In an economic evaluation in Malaysia, based on total estimated number of treated cases of 15,104, the total economic burden of treatment for schizophrenia stood at USD100 million which was equivalent to 0.04% of the national gross domestic product.
+Although the prevalence of schizophrenia worldwide was low, its impact on health, social and economy are tremendous for patients, families/caregivers and society.
+In an economic evaluation in Malaysia, based on a total estimated number of treated cases of 15,104, the total economic burden of treatment for schizophrenia stood at USD100 million which was equivalent to 0.04% of the national gross domestic product.
 On average, the mean cost per patient was USD6,594.
 Of the total economic burden, 72% was attributed to indirect cost (USD72 million), followed by direct medical cost at 26% and the remaining on direct non-medical cost.
-Teoh SL et al., 2017 This huge magnitude of this disease burden is important for policymakers to prioritise service for schizophrenia.
+This huge magnitude of this disease burden is vital for policymakers to prioritise service for schizophrenia.

-Worldwide, mental health services have experienced a series of paradigm shifts along with the development of medical technologies and the human rights movements where the services are delivered in the community.
-Thornicoft G et al., 2008; Thornicroft G et al., 1989 The community-based mental health service takes into account the facts that people with schizophrenia face difficulties in vital issues e.g. unemployment, poverty, housing, and relationship with families and friends.
-Thornicroft G et al., 1989; Russo G, 2009 Ideally, such service should include care and treatment delivered close to home.
-Abdul Kadir AB, 2011, level III In Malaysia, efforts on integrating the care for mentally ill patients in the community have started since 1997 as outlined in the National Mental Health policy.
-Haque A, 2005; Jamaiyah H, 2000 Subsequently, the development of community mental health centre (CMHC) begun in 2011.
-CMHC, or Mentari as it is branded in Malaysia, is a centre for treatment and care of mental health that offer screening, diagnosis, treatment and rehabilitation of any person suffering from any mental disorder in accordance with the Mental Health Act 2001 and Mental Health Regulation 2010.
-CMHIG, 2013
+Worldwide, mental health services have experienced a series of paradigm shifts along with the development of medical technologies and the human rights movements where the services are delivered in the community.5; 6 The community-based mental health service takes into account the fact that people with schizophrenia face difficulties in essential issues e.g. employment, housing, and relationship with families and friends, 6,7 besides stigma and discrimination.
+Ideally, such service should include care and treatment delivered close to home.8, level III In Malaysia, efforts on integrating the care for mentally ill patients in the community have started since 1997 as outlined in the National Mental Health Policy.
+9, 10 Subsequently, the development of community mental health centre (CMHC) begun in 2011.
+CMHC, or Mentari as it is branded in Malaysia, is a centre for treatment and care of mental health that offers screening, diagnosis, treatment and rehabilitation of any person suffering from any mental disorder in accordance with the Mental Health Act 2001 and Mental Health Regulation 2010.